lerna-lite/lerna-lite/README.md

 Below are the main reasons as to why this fork was created:

-1. Lerna repo was unmaintained for nearly 2 years (in early 2022, dependencies were really out of date)
+1. Lerna repo was unmaintained for nearly 2 years (in early 2022, Lerna's dependencies were really out of date)
     - this is no longer the case since Nrwl, the company behind Nx, took over stewardship of Lerna
         - please note that Lerna-Lite fork was created couple months **before** Nrwl took over Lerna
-        - since then we try to replicate Lerna's PRs into Lerna-Lite when possible
+        - the goal now is to try to replicate Lerna's PRs when possible (Nx specific code will not be replicated)
-2. Desire to create a smaller and more modular project that is lighter than the original all-in-one Lerna
+2. A desire to create a smaller and more modular project that is lighter than the original all-in-one Lerna
     - Lerna-Lite is now entirely modular, all commands are optional (install only what you use)
 3. Rewrite the lib in TypeScript and build the project as ESM only (you can still use it in a CommonJS environment)
 4. Replicate a few opened PRs from Lerna and add a few extra features into Lerna-Lite (see below)
-5. Lerna is becoming another Nx product (Lerna >=5.5 now requires **[Nx](https://nx.dev/)** while it's not required in Lerna-Lite)
+5. Lerna is becoming another Nx branded product (Lerna >=5.5 now requires **[Nx](https://nx.dev/)** while it's not in Lerna-Lite)
    - if you use Nx then it's probably better to use Lerna, but if you are not then Lerna-Lite is preferred
-6. Lastly a few extra features were added, and only exist, into Lerna-Lite:
+6. Also a few extra features were added, and only exist, in Lerna-Lite:
    - [`workspace:` protocol support](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#workspace-protocol) (Lerna added support for it six months later in v6)
-   - [--dry-run](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--dry-run) to preview version/publish
+   - [--dry-run](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--dry-run) to preview version/publish and changelogs locally
-changes and changelogs
    - [lerna version --changelog-header-message "msg"](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--changelog-header-message-msg) it could be used to add sponsor badges in changelogs
    - [lerna version --changelog-include-commits-client-login](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--changelog-include-commits-client-login-msg) to add PR contributors
    - [lerna version --allow-peer-dependencies-update](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--allow-peer-dependencies-update) if you want your peer deps to also be updated
    - [lerna version --skip-bump-only-release](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--skip-bump-only-release) to avoid cluttering your GitHub releases in `independent` mode
-   - [lerna publish --remove-package-fields](https://github.com/lerna-lite/lerna-lite/tree/main/packages/publish#--remove-package-fields-fields) (empty certain fields from `package.json` before publishing, ie: Lerna-Lite uses it to remove `scripts` and `devDependencies`)
+   - [lerna publish --remove-package-fields](https://github.com/lerna-lite/lerna-lite/tree/main/packages/publish#--remove-package-fields-fields) (remove certain fields from `package.json` before publishing)
+      - ie: Lerna-Lite itself uses it to remove `scripts` and `devDependencies`

 On a final note, the best feature of Lerna-Lite (versus Lerna) has to be its modularity.
-A large portion of the users are only interested in version/publish commands but on the other hand, a small minority are only interested in run/exec commands.
-Lerna-Lite offers you that flexibility by allowing you to install only the commands you choose to use (see [installation](#cli-installation) below).
+A large portion of the users are only interested in version/publish commands but on the other hand, a small minority are only interested in other commands like run/exec.
+Lerna-Lite offers you this flexibility by allowing to install only the commands you choose to use (see [installation](#cli-installation) below).

 ### This lib will help you with